Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-definition-and-work-flow.md

 The **Create Compound** building block is subdivided into three tabs: Basic Physico-chemistry, ADME Properties, and Advanced Properties.

-### Basic Physico-chemistry‌
+### Basic Physico-Chemistry‌

-In the uppermost checkbox one can define the compound as being a small or a large molecule, such as a protein.
+The first checkbox one can define the compound as being a small or a large molecule, such as a protein.
 If **Is small molecule** is de-selected, the permeability for passive diffusion into blood cells and into the intracellular space of the organs as well as the intestinal permeability will be set to zero.
 If the drug is a small molecule and is used in a **Model for proteins and large molecules**, the drug will not enter the endosomal space (see [Modeling of Proteins](../part-1/modeling-concepts-modeling-of-proteins.md)).

-Then, the basic physico-chemical properties have to be specified in the **Basic Physico-chemistry** Tab.
-For drug properties in many cases numerous values, determined using various methods or assays, are available (e.g. logMA, logP, clogP for lipophilicity).
-You can therefore specify several alternative values.
+The basic physico-chemical properties have to be specified in the **Basic Physico-chemistry** tab.
+Drug properties in many cases, have numerous values, determined using various methods or assays, the following are available (logMA, logP, clogP for lipophilicity).
+You are able to specify several alternative values.
 Later, in the simulation, you can choose the most appropriate value from the list.

-To enter an additional value:
+### To Enter an additional value:

 1. Click **Add** <img width="32" src="../assets/icons/AddAction.ico"> at the end of a row.